neilenns/mobiflight-docs/content/devices/button-switch/wiring/index.md

 {{< tab >}}
 Two position switches have one outer leg connected to a board pin and the middle leg connected to GND.
 The second outer leg is left unconnected.
 No resistors are required.

+If the switch has six pins instead of three (a DPDT switch), wire using one column of three pins and leave the other column disconnected.

 ![Wiring diagram showing a two position switch connected to a board.](two-position-switch.svg)
 {{< /tab >}}